How to Make Inexpensive DIY Outdoor Curtains

 - Add seating.
 I like to mix and match just a bit, making sure that every seat has some kind of small tabletop like THIS or THIS nearby to hold a drink!
 This loveseat would blend with a lot of styles!

-- For a small space, a conversation set like this is perfect for relaxing and dining too!
+- For a small space, a conversation set like this (ON SALE RIGHT NOW!) is perfect for relaxing and dining too!

 - Use an outdoor coffee table or fire pit in the middle to tie it all together.